 (b) The answer shall be filed with the board within twenty (20) days after service of the grievance.

-(c) A copy of the answer shall be served on the grievant by the licensee or certificant, by certified mail, return receipt requested, to the address shown on the grievance.
+(c) A copy of the answer shall be served on the grievant, unless the grievant is anonymous, by the licensee or certificant, by certified mail, return receipt requested, to the address shown on the grievance.

 (a) Upon receipt of a grievance and answer; or